jishanpathan7/crypto-track-app/README.md

-## To see the code change the Branch from main to crypto-ui
+## To see the code, change the Branch from main to crypto-ui

 # Cryptocurrency Tracker with React JS, Material UI and Chart JS